asandoval2313/cse15l-lab-reports/lab-report-2-week-4.md

 ## Symptom/Error
 ![Image](symptom2.PNG)

+### Symptom
+- Wrong output
+### Bug
+- Flaw in logic
-## Explanation
+### Explanation
- In the test file you can see that there is an open bracket, closing bracket, open parentheses, and closing parentheses, all in the order that the code is searching for.
-However, the open parentheses is not directly next to the closing bracket, meaning that it is not a link and therefore should not be printed.
-To fix this, we made a check to see if the index of the open paren is right next to the index of the closing bracket.
-If it's not, it starts looking for the next open bracket starting at the index of the closing bracket + 1.
+- Since our code assumed that the parenthesis would be right next to the brackets, it would give the wrong output when this wasn't the case.
+To fix this, we added a check to make sure the index of the opening parenthesis was directly next to the index of the closing parenthesis.

 # Code Change #3